stewmckendry/ai-delivery-framework/poc/test_data/docs/project_goals.md

-# Project Goals (DRAFT)
+# Project Goals (Draft)

-This project aims to explore how we can use AI agents and memory-aware tools to build and ship software in a modular, automated way.
-Our goals include:
-- Creating reusable tasks and memory templates
-- Enabling dynamic GPT pods to reason from GitHub memory
-- Generating useful outputs such as patches, tests, and feedback summaries
-- Demonstrating how AI-native delivery can reduce time and cognitive load
+We want to use AI to speed up delivery cycles and reduce human bottlenecks.
+The system should support patch-based thinking and help teams work more asynchronously.

+Some goals we've mentioned in past meetings:
+- Make it easy for ChatGPT to suggest changes and improvements
+- Enable human reviewers to see what's changing and why
+- Help people trust AI-generated contributions

+> Note: These were rough notes.
+This doc needs structure and clarity.